Education Tax Credits

 Note: Students can decide how to allocate their education expenses so that it benefits them.
 When Pell Grants or other scholarships are used to pay tuition, they are considered tax-free income, but those tuition expenses may not be claimed for the AOTC.
 In some situations, it is more helpful to put the Pell Grant (or other scholarship) toward living expenses.
 The Grant will then be taxable to the student, but the larger AOTC may more than offset any increase in tax.
 See, “Coordination with Pell Grants and other scholarships” in IRS Publication 970, “Tax Benefits for Education” or the Pell Grants and Tax Credits Fact Sheet.

-Starting July 1, 2022, the government expanded the Pell Grant program to allow more people who are incarcerated in a federal or state penitentiary to receive financial support while participating in prison education programs.
+On July 1, 2022, the government expanded the Pell Grant program to allow more people who are incarcerated in a federal or state penitentiary to receive financial support while participating in prison education programs.
 To learn more, see this U.S. Department of Education announcement.

 School supplies in a miniature shopping cart near an apple and three books that students can choose to buy with their education credit.